Economics of inhumanity: How the transatlantic slave trade shaped three continents

 Source: https://pixabay.com/photos/portugal-planisphere-map-world-1816896/

-During the 15th to the 19th century, merchants from Europe used captured African people to sell as slaves in America by sailing them across the Atlantic Ocean.
+During the 15th to the 19th century, merchants from Europe used captured millions of African people to sell as slaves in America by sailing them across the Atlantic Ocean.

-This trade in human beings, known as the Trans-Atlantic Slave Trade, made America and Europe wealthy, but damaged millions of Africans lives, as well as their communities in Africa.
+As a result, the trade in human beings, known as the transatlantic slave trade, made America and Europe wealthy, but damaged millions of Africans lives, as well as their communities in Africa.

 The act of slavery was not a new phenomenon in the early modern period, as the capture and sale of other human beings had existed in many cultures throughout human history.